WaliurRashid/IzaanSchoolDevOps-Wali/01-cloudformation/README.md

 _Why do we prefer the YAML format for CFN templates?_

+> Ans: YAML CloudFormation fully supports all of the same features and functions as JSON CloudFormation with some
+> additional features to reduce the length of code and increase readability.
+>
+> YAML also supports comments using the # character.
+CloudFormation templates can get complex.
+> Including key comments in the code can make it easier to understand, especially as teams get started with
+> CloudFormation and develop templates together.
+>
 #### Question: Protecting Resources

 _What else can you do to prevent resources in a stack from being deleted?_

 See [DeletionPolicy](https://aws.amazon.com/premiumsupport/knowledge-center/cloudformation-accidental-updates/).

+> Ans: To prevent deletion or updates to resources in an AWS CloudFormation stack, we can:
+> a.
+Set the DeletionPolicy attribute to prevent the deletion of an individual resource at the stack level.
+> b.
+Use AWS Identity and Access Management (IAM) policies to restrict the ability of users to delete or update a stack and its resources.
+> c.
+Assign a stack policy to prevent updates to stack resources.
+>
+> With the DeletionPolicy attribute you can preserve, and in some cases, backup a resource when its stack is deleted.
+> You specify a DeletionPolicy attribute for each resource that you want to control.
+If a resource has no
+> DeletionPolicy attribute, AWS CloudFormation deletes the resource by default.
+>
+> To keep a resource when its stack is deleted, specify Retain for that resource.
+You can use retain for any resource.
+> For example, you can retain a nested stack, Amazon S3 bucket, or EC2 instance so that you can continue to use or
+> modify those resources after you delete their stacks.

 _How is that different from applying Termination Protection?_

+> Ans: AWS CloudFormation now allows you to protect a stack from being accidently deleted.
+You can enable termination
+> protection on a stack when you create it.
+If you attempt to delete a stack with termination protection enabled,
+> the deletion fails and the stack, including its status, will remain unchanged.
+To delete a stack you need to
+> first disable termination protection.
+>
+> Deletion policy applied to resource and termination protection applies to stack.

 #### Task: String Substitution

 Demonstrate 2 ways to code string combination/substitution using built-in CFN functions.

+>Ans: Two ways to code String combination:
+>
+> Option 1:
+> ```yaml
+> BucketName: !Join
+>        - ''
+>       - - !Ref AWS::AccountId
+>          - !Ref NameYourBucket
+>```
+> Option 2:
+> ```yaml
+> BucketName: !Join [ '', [!Ref AWS::AccountId, !Ref NameYourBucket]]
+>```
+>
+> Two ways to code String combination:
+>
+> Option 1:
+> ```yaml
+>Resource: !Sub "arn:aws:s3:::${ImageBucketName}/*"
+>```
+>
+> Option 2:
+> ```yaml
+>!Sub
+> - 'arn:aws:s3:::${ImageBucketName}/*'
+> - { ImageBucketName: Ref MyBucket }
+>```

 ## Lesson 1.2: Integration with Other AWS Resources